chriskim2311/calculator_react/README.md

-# React Starter
+# React Calculator

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux.
-Follow the below setup instructions to get started.
+> This repo contains a simple calculator built entirely in React.js

 ### Setup Instructions